act-rules/act-rules.github.io/_rules/focusable-element-has-visible-focus-f4e323.md

 ## Accessibility Support

 - WCAG does not have any requirement of how big or small focus indicator should be, and it is possible to pass this rule and [Success Criterion 2.4.7: Focus Visible][sc247] with barely perceptible changes that would thus still be an accessibility issue.
 WCAG 2.2 is working on an extended Success Criterion 2.4.11 specifying how big the focus indicator should be.
 See the [Understanding Success Criterion 2.4.11: Focus Visible (Enhanced)][usc2411] proposal.
-- WCAG [Understanding Success Criterion 2.4.7: Focus Visible][usc247] explicitly states that "[i]f there is only one keyboard actionable control on the screen, the success criterion would be met".
+- WCAG [Understanding Success Criterion 2.4.7: Focus Visible][usc247] explicitly states that "if there is only one keyboard actionable control on the screen, the success criterion would be met".
 Therefore, this rule only consider documents with several [focusable][] elements.

 ## Background